octobanana/m8/README.md

 m8 'input-file'
 ```

-Process a file and print the output to stdout, printing a summary out at the
+Process a file and print the output to stdout, printing a summary at the end
-end.
+to stderr.
 ```
 m8 'input-file' --summary
 ```

-Process a file and print the output to stdout, printing out to stderr the
+Process a file and print the output to stdout, printing the amount of time it
-amount of time it took to run in seconds.
+took to run in seconds to stderr.
 ```
 m8 'input-file' --timer
 ```